Farhan-jafri/Indian-Election/README.md

 This repository contains dataset to our paper, “Uncovering the Dynamics of Political Hate Speech During Indian Election Campaign: A New Low-Resource Dataset and Baselines.”

+Our dataset is also available in [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/6OON4F).

 If you find the dataset useful, please cite the paper as follows:

 ```bibtex